apache/skywalking-banyandb/docs/observability.md

 In self-observability, the metrics data is stored in BanyanDB within the ` _monitoring` internal group.
 Each metric will be created as a new `measure` within this group.

+You can use BanyanDB-UI or bydbctl to retrieve the data.

 #### Write Flow

 ![self-observability-write](https://skywalking.apache.org/doc-graph/banyandb/v0.7.0/self-observability-write.png)